miguelcjalmeida/TheChosenOnes/README.md

 ## Credits
 - A big thanks to Ameu for helping me out with the testing of the multiplayer, and suggesting so many ideas!
 - Thanks VidereJP for playing it with us
+- A big thanks to Binbin for making it easy to load new content to the game!